noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 				// remember scopes are unique IDs for a sw
 			}

-			// sw is installed, but waiting to be actived if (registration.waiting) {
-				const waitingWorker = registration.waiting;
-				// run your waiting worker business logic
-			}

 			//  sw is active|activating
 			// remember an active sw controls a client
 			// if the client url falls within the scope of it's registration